 This presents a unique issue because if you don’t have control over something that’s regulated under Title II, you’re obligated to immediately report this to ATF.
 How is Rob supposed to know everything his brother owned to begin with, and how do we know what may be missing?

 We all should have a plan for what to do with our firearms when we die.
-That could be a will, a trust, or a rich leather-bound portfolio that smells of mahogany like my friend Ray has that details every firearm he owns and how it’s to be distributed after his death (Ray has three kids and none of them get along with each other).
+Laws for transferring ownership of your firearms, including the necessity of a background check can vary depending on the type of gun(s) and the state where the decedent last resided.
+So the answer could be a will, a trust, or a rich leather-bound portfolio that smells of mahogany, like my friend Ray has, that details every firearm he owns and how it’s to be distributed after his death (Ray has three kids and none of them get along with each other).

-Any of these will help an executor or the family members we leave behind to clean up our mess when we’re gone.
-A simple organizational tool like a spiral-bound notebook would be more than sufficient to help heirs know where things are, who they should go to and maybe some ballpark values.
+Knowing the law in the resident state will help an executor or the family members we leave behind to clean up our mess when we’re gone.
+But so will a simple organizational tool like a spiral-bound notebook.
+Help your heirs know where things are, who they should go to and maybe some ballpark values.

 I heard a commotion coming from the garage.
 Vinny was coming into the house holding something.
 It was an old burlap sack with a perforated heat shield sticking out.
 He handed it to me and asked me if I knew what it was.

 In the sack was an old Beretta Model 1938 submachinegun!
 I’d never actually seen one of these before.
-I explained to him briefly about how the laws work in this country – the laws governing his father’s Beretta 686 are a little different than those governing this MG.
+I explained to him briefly about how the laws work in the United States — the laws governing his father’s Beretta 686 are a little different than those governing this MG.

 I asked them if they had any of the paperwork for the Beretta and sure enough, there was a little folder with the will that had the original amnesty registration paperwork.
 It was all there.

-Just file some forms and the ATF would call if they needed anything.
+Just file some forms with your favorite FFL and the ATF would call if they needed anything.
 They’re actually remarkably flexible in situations like this if you give them a call and tell them what’s going on.

 Vinny’s situation is what we should all be shooting for.
 A big family where everyone gets along, a well-documented estate and although they didn’t know exactly what they had, all their paperwork was together and they knew when to ask for help.

-That one important document for the Beretta makes a huge difference in getting the registration changed over and it’s an amazing part of history to boot.
-It doesn’t take much effort for your heirs to have the best possible scenario over a situation like Rob was dealing with (guns stuffed in the floorboards, no idea where things are and no clue on their value/legality/etc).
+That one important document for the Beretta makes a huge difference in getting the registration changed over, and it’s an amazing part of history to boot.
+It doesn’t take much effort for your heirs to have the best possible scenario over a situation like Rob was dealing with (handguns stuffed in the floorboards, no idea where things are and no clue on their value/legality/etc).

 Vinny’s family had a plan and it paid off.
 Someone went to a lot of effort to make sure that their loved ones weren’t burdened with even more agita in their time of sorrow.